doesdev/miss.js/README.md

 There are several open source projects providing this functionality, but if we were to use anything other than Miss.js it would be [Bootstrap Tour](http://bootstraptour.com).
 This project provides far more options than we ever will, as well as a very nice API.
-We highly recommend this project for anyone needing more options than what we offer (though we're open to suggestions) or anyone making heavy use of Bootstrap.
+We highly recommend this project for anyone needing more options than what we offer (though we're open to suggestions).

 Contributing
 ----